buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcBlock.md

 ## Attributes

 ### XLength
-The size of the block along the placement X axis.
+The size of the block along the placement X-axis.
 It is provided by the inherited axis placement through _SELF\IfcCsgPrimitive3D.Position.P[1]_.

 ### YLength
-The size of the block along the placement Y axis.
+The size of the block along the placement Y-axis.
 It is provided by the inherited axis placement through _SELF\IfcCsgPrimitive3D.Position.P[2]_.

 ### ZLength
 The size of the block along the placement Z axis.
 It is provided by the inherited axis placement through _SELF\IfcCsgPrimitive3D.Position.P[3]_.